Developer Guide

 In this way persons can still be found using keywords when they are unique and people with similar names must use their full name in the command.

-can be added to a meeting using Mary
+E.g. Mary Sue can be added to a meeting using Mary assuming she’s the only one with Mary in her name.

 The implementation of the storage for meetings was not trivial.
 There was a need to integrate how meetings were created and how they were stored.
-Meetings were created using user input dd-mm-yyyy hhmm format and stored in EEEE, d MMMM uuuu hh:mm a format and the conversion was done using DateTimeConverter
+Meetings were created using user input dd-mm-yyyy hhmm format and stored in EEEE, d MMMM uuuu hh:mm a format and the conversion was done using DateTimeConverter.

 Storage of meetings also closely followed how address book was stored but there were many files that had to edited in order to support the functionalities of meeting list.